 At the end of this great list, I was back to being calm, cool and collected.
 You see for me I’d never really escaped the student lifestyle of my university days.
 I was renting a small two bedroom unit which the lease had expired on.
 There was no major credit card bill except my ute loan.
 And I still had the secondhand lounge suite and the fridge that was made back in the day when it could double as a nuclear bomb shelter.

 My greatest assets were a new bed, a handful of kitchen appliances and my ute.
 Now most of that can be stored with family (one great thing about country life, you always have plenty of sheds for storage) or even in paid storage.
 All except except the ute.
 My beloved ute, the only vehicle I’ve bought that wasn’t already 10 years old when I got it.
+If you do not have the storage, you can hire temporary spaces like henfieldstorage.

 The thought of parting with the ute was saddening.
 After all I’m a country boy at heart and what country boy doesn’t love his ute.